Gladon4/SisyphosDice/README.md

 # Sisyphos Dice
-A small game developed with pygame to test stuff.
+A small game developed with raylib in C to learn stuff.